ajnsit/purescript-formless-independent/readme.md

 - If you want to avoid running expensive or long-running validations on each key press, use the asynchronous versions (`F.asyncSetValidate`, etc.) and provide a number of milliseconds to debounce.
 You can use `getResult` to show a loading spinner when the result is `Validating`.
 - If you need to chain multiple operations, you can use `F.andThen` to provide multiple Formless queries

 Let's render the form we have built using the [Concur](https://github.com/ajnsit/purescript-concur) UI framework.

 Notice how the result type of the renderer is the `Query`.

+Also note how we fetch and display the error messages associated with each field.

 ```purescript
 renderFormWidget :: UserFormState -> Widget HTML (Query UserForm)